siemens/edgeshark/docs/introduction.md

 - comfortably capture live container network traffic in [Wireshark](https://wireshark.org), using the [csharg external capture plugin](/getting-started#optional-capture-plugin) for Wireshark.
-This Wireshark plugin is available for Linux (AMD64/x86-64 and ARM64; Alpine, AUR, Debian/Ubuntu DEB, RPM, plain binary), macOS (AMD64/x86-64, ARM64), and Windows (AMD64/x86-64 only).
+This Wireshark plugin is available for:
+  - Linux AMD64/x86-64 and ARM64: Alpine, AUR, Debian/Ubuntu DEB, RPM, plain binary,
+  - macOS AMD64/x86-64 and ARM64, and
+  - Windows AMD64/x86-64 only.

 One thing to note is that Edgeshark **isn't** "Wireshark **in** a container".
 That is because first and foremost, Edgeshark is a more general stand-alone